Announcement: Coming soon from Paramount Pictures -

 - The three Compile-developed sequels to Puyo Puyo have puns on numbers.
 Tsū, the Japanese word for expert, also sounds like the English word two; SUN, when pronounced in English, sounds like the Japanese word for three; and the "yon" in Puyo Puyo~n means four.

 - Namco really, really didn't want to make a fourth game in the Ace Combat series.
 When they had to, it was only under condition that its number was padded to Ace Combat 04.
 They finally gave it up after Ace Combat 6.

 - Gauntlet was followed by Gauntlet II, Gauntlet: The Third Encounter and Gauntlet IV.
 The Third Encounter is an oddball not only in title; it was only released for a handheld system, namely the Atari Lynx.

 - The Ys series had two different fourth installments produced concurrently: Ys IV: Mask of the Sun for the Super Famicom and Ys IV: The Dawn of Ys for the PC Engine.
 The seventh game was titled Ys Seven instead of Ys VII.

 - Two different games titled Spelunker II were released in Japan: one for arcades, one for the Famicom.

-- Pokémon Gold and Silver's Working Title was Pocket Monsters 2: Gold and Silver.
+- Pokemon Gold And Silver's Working Title was Pocket Monsters 2: Gold and Silver.
 Years later, sequels to Black and White were made and titled Pokémon Black 2 and White 2.